-For instance, in January 2017 he launched the Nuclear Exposure Initiative, an university-industry partnership on investor responsibility and vulnerability to nuclear harm.
-Additionally, with colleagues at The New School in New York he is proposing to investigate how people’s imaginations can transform nuclear peace and disarmament efforts.
-In September 2016 he was invited to Whitman College as a O’Donnell Visiting Educator to have students explore the possibility of alternative pathways to nuclear-free worlds.
+For instance, in January 2017 he launched Nuclear Exposure, a university-industry intensive workshop on investor responsibility and vulnerability to nuclear harm.
+With colleagues at The New School in New York he is proposing to investigate how people’s imaginations can transform nuclear peace and disarmament efforts.
+In September 2016 he was invited to Whitman College as an O’Donnell Visiting Educator to have students explore the possibility of alternative pathways to nuclear-free worlds.
 Whilst former vice-president of the International Court of Justice Judge Christopher Weeramantry wrote that the Athens Dialogue that Taylor co-convened in 2012 was “outstanding” and “a significant step” that makes “a substantial contribution” to our understanding of the constraints and opportunities for comprehensive nuclear disarmament and nonproliferation.

-In addition, he is often invited to contribute to various projects that are led by others, including as a board member of the Consequences of Radiation Exposure Museum and as the lead editor for the Nuclear Futures partnership initiative.
+He is frequently invited to contribute to various projects that are led by others, including as a board member of the Consequences of Radiation Exposure Museum and as an ethical advisor to the Nuclear Futures partnership initiative.

 Nuclear Exposure: An intensive workshop